They Thirst

 They Thirst is a horror novel by American writer Robert R. McCammon, first published in 1981 and republished in 1991 in hardback.
 The book details the relentless possession of Los Angeles by vampires, who quickly transform the city into a necropolis with the intent to conquer the entire world.

 Plans to create a TV movie were announced in 1992, but attempts to make the film were unsuccessful.

 They Thirst is one of the author's earlier novels and one that he intentionally kept out of print for many years.
 He stated that while he did not dislike the book itself he did not feel it was up to the standards of his later works.
-After years of unavailability it was released as an e-book in 2013, and it is set to be republished by Subterranean on August 30, 2015.
+After years of unavailability it was released as an e-book in 2013, and republished by Subterranean in 2015.

 Plot

 The prologue starts in Hungary as young Andy is waiting for his father to come home after a hunting trip.
 His father comes in late but is different.
 Andy comes to his father when told to and finds he is pale and cold.
 Andy's mother, suspecting that he is a creature he was hunting for, shoots him.
 His face is blown apart but continues to come after the two.
 They then run away into the cold blizzard.
 His father shouts "I'LL FIND YOU" as they run away.
 Andy and his mother finally go to a house away from their town.